andraugust/andraugust.github.io/quantum-2.md

 ## 3. Particle Dynamics

-The first section of this post covered the dynamics of state vectors, and the second section covered wavefunctions and continuous states.
-The rest of this post puts those two ideas together to model the dynamics of particles, starting in this section with the description of a particle under the influence of no forces, and then moving on to potentials etc.
+In the first section of this post we derived the general Schrodinger equation and solved it to uncover the dynamics of discrete-state systems.
+In the second section of this post we covered wavefunctions and showed how particles are represented in terms of them.
+The rest of this post combines those results to model the dynamics of particles, starting with a free particle, and then moving on to potentials etc.

-__Free Particle.__ A free particle has no forces acting on it.
-It's Hamiltonian is
+__Free Particle.__ A free particle is defined as a particle with no forces acting on it.
+In the absence of forces there are no potentials, so the Hamiltonian is
 $$
 \mathbf{H} = \frac{\mathbf{P}^2}{2m} = -\frac{\hbar^2}{2m}\frac{\partial^2}{\partial x^2}
 $$